suyeden/blog-mode/README.md

 </tbody>
 </table>

-And also, you can use most of the key bindings and the syntax of `Org-mode` in this mode.
+In addition, most of the key bindings and the syntax of `Org-mode` can be used in this mode.

+To attach a stylesheet to exported HTML files, edit `~/org/blog/css/style.css`.
+When you want to change your blog's title (`#+TITLE` of `index.org`), author's name, and your language, edit `index.org` directly.